Setting up SLA violations so nothing slips through the cracksLast updated

 For example, you can add the Source condition with values; Email and Portal, and Company with value; CloudSky.
 This means the policy should only be executed if a support ticket was created by an email or from your customer support portal and the requester company is Cloudsky.
 Setting up SLA violation notifications for specific ticket statuses.

-With SLA violations, you can setup automatic email and SMS notifications with multiple intervals so you are always alerted when tickets in your helpdesk requires your attention.
+With SLA violations, you can setup automatic email notifications with multiple intervals so you are always alerted when tickets in your helpdesk requires your attention.
 Managing your email notifications templates.

 There are two types of SLA violation notifications: